 Remember that companies are designed for the long term – dedication and perseverance is required to build brand visibility, thought leadership, market competitiveness and reputation.
 Startup evaluation may be at a standstill or declining, but this would be a great time to figure out exactly what you want for your business.

 Try doing something that you’ve never done before.
-If you have features that you used to charge for, like premium features.
-You could provide these to customers for free.
-This way, you are still providing them with a service and when things go back to being relatively settled.
-They might be willing to pay for that service or refer others to it.
+If you have features that you used to charge for, like premium features, you could provide these to customers for free.
+This way, they can still enjoy your services at a time when it might be difficult to afford them.
+When things go back to being relatively settled, they might be willing to pay for that service and even refer others to it.

 Communicate the benefits of your company; clarify the unique value of it during this time.
 Answer the question: Does your product give people things to do while at home?
 Does it help people do their jobs without physical interaction?
 Make sure you create helpful content to educate, entertain, or inspire people.